All posts

 It is worth distinguishing TDM from two terms that often stand in for it.
 Database seeding is one mechanism inside TDM — the act of inserting initial data into a database.
 A seed script is a tool, not a strategy.
 Data anonymization is one technique inside TDM — the transformation of real records to remove identifying information.
 Both are tactical layers that sit underneath the broader question of how a team thinks about test data as a system.

 The reason the broader framing matters is that groups that treat test data as a script tend to inherit the maintenance burden of that script.
 Engineering orgs that treat test data as a managed resource make different choices: about where data comes from, how it stays valid through migrations, and what the org is willing to assume about the people who can read it.
 TDM is the vocabulary for that second mode of thinking.
-Whether a shop adopts an enterprise TDM platform or writes a careful set of database seeding routines, the planning question is the same.
+Whether a shop adopts an enterprise TDM platform or writes a careful set of database seeding routines (or picks one of the seeder tools that handle FK order automatically), the planning question is the same.

 The term itself was not coined by a developer with a flaky seed file.
 It was coined by enterprise software vendors — Informatica, IBM Optim, the predecessors of Delphix and K2view — who sold to large banks, insurers, telecoms, and government agencies in the 2000s and 2010s.
 The buyer was a director of QA or a head of data governance reporting into a CIO.
 The deployment was multi-million-dollar.
 The frame they built around the category is the frame the category still carries.

 That frame has three load-bearing assumptions.
 First, that the team has substantial production data and needs to push subsets of it into pre-prod.
 Second, that masking sensitive fields in those subsets is the central technical challenge.
 Third, that the procurement decision is being made under a data-governance program with a compliance officer in the room.
 All three assumptions hold for the original buyer.
-None of them necessarily hold for a 30-person fintech that has never run a procurement cycle.
+None of them necessarily hold for a team that has decided — by regulation, by policy, or by deliberate choice — that production data will never leave production.

 The vocabulary the enterprise tier left behind reinforces those assumptions.
 "Test data provisioning" implies pulling from production.
 "Subsetting" presumes a giant production database to subset from.
 "Masking rules" presume sensitive fields you have already collected.
-None of this language was wrong for the audience it was written for, but a search for "test data management" surfaces it indiscriminately.
-A shop that does not have production data, or that has decided it will never let prod data leave production, is reading guidance written for a different problem entirely.
-Seedfast comes from a different lineage — one that starts from the schema rather than from the production database — and the vocabulary mismatch makes that lineage invisible until you go looking for it.
+None of this language is wrong for the audience it was written for.
+But the same vocabulary surfaces indiscriminately on every TDM search, and a team that has chosen the production-out-of-scope posture ends up reading guidance built around a different posture entirely.
+Seedfast comes from a different lineage, one that starts from the schema rather than from the production database, and the vocabulary mismatch makes that lineage invisible until you go looking for it.

 Almost every TDM article on the SERP organizes the field around three pillars: data masking, data subsetting, and synthetic data generation.
 Walking through each in turn is useful, but only because it makes clear that the three are not coequal once you change the buyer.